 Immerse yourself in your surroundings on a walking holiday.
 With the Alps, Pyrenees, Massif Centrale, Jura and the mountain ranges in Morvan, the Vosges and Corsica, France has a lot of mountains to choose from!

 If you want to try something a little different, what about a walking holiday with a donkey?
 These gentle creatures have been a desirable travelling companion for milennia, providing baggage transport, amusement and a sense of security.

 Our choice of challenging walking trip in France

 The infamous GR20, across central Corsica: this incredible experience will take you through breathtaking and diverse scenery, to beauty spots which can only be reached on foot.
 It is reputed to be the hardest but most spectacular hike in Europe.
 Read on to find out what to expect and get some tips from Sarah Quee, who helps run Tour Adventure's GR20 trips.

 Advice and information

 Children’s needs are very different depending on their age, which affects what they are capable of in terms of walking and hiking.
 A child's age and maturity determines the quantities of food and drink that they need to consume and the distances they can walk.

 We compare your choices

 When booking up to go on a walking holiday, there are numerous choices for the difficulty level of the routes, whether you will have a guide or be self-guided, and the type of accommodation you will stay in.
-You will also need to decide whether you want to book all the elements for the trip yourself, or have everything organized by a tour operator, on your behalf.
+You will also need to decide whether you want to book all the elements for the trip yourself, or have everything organised by a tour operator, on your behalf.
 We review your options.